-Due look December 1975 This study will assess an automities for improved an autient sefety assesting and efficiency and afficiency and Project Description This study will assess opportunities for improved operations, safety, capacity, and efficiency on all significant freight corridors from San Benito County through Santa Barbara County with a focus on the freight mobility needs through diverse interregional corridors including three MPO regions and five counties.
+Project Description This study will assess opportunities for improved operations, safety, capacity, system resiliency, equity, multimodal access, innovation, and efficiency on all significant freight corridors from San Benito County through Santa Barbara County with a focus on the freight mobility needs through diverse interregional corridors including three MPO regions and five counties.
 It will identify short and long-term cost effective strategies to improve goods movement and operations, as well as needs and strategies to meet those needs.
 The tri-region working group will continue the regional cooperation on freight that has been occuring the the past decade.
 Reductions in freight congestion resulting from this study will increase the reliability of multimodal services such as transit and paratransit, and improvements to freight infrastructure have the potential to encourage freight-related job growth.
-Project Products -Evaluation of freight movement, opportunities to reduce congestion, opportunities to improve safety, and approaches to improve freight on major freight corridors throughout the Central Coast -Strategies to optimize corridor performance -Evaluation matrix for preferred strategies -Public meetings and public outreach to take input on the study -Draft and final study for review Federally Eligible Tasks All tasks listed below and deliverables are federally eligible Previous Accomplishments This is a new work element.
+Project Products Evaluation of opportunities to improve freight movement, reduce congestion, improve safety, strengthen system resiliency, increase equity, spur innovation, expand multimodal access, and improve freight on major freight corridors throughout the Central Coast -Strategies to optimize corridor performance -Evaluation matrix for preferred strategies -Public meetings and public outreach to take input on the study -Draft and final study for review Federally Eligible Tasks All tasks listed below and deliverables are federally eligible Previous Accomplishments This is a new work element.
 Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
 Increase the safety of the transportation system for motorized and non-motorized users.
 Increase the security of the transportation system for motorized and non-motorized users.
 Increase the accessibility and mobility of people and for freight.
 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
 Protect and enhance the environment, promote energy conservation, improve the quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns.
 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
 (Support the ability for freight shippers and providers of freight transportation services to participate in metropolitan planning processes.)
 Promote efficient system management and operation.
 Emphasize the preservation of the existing transportation system.

 Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
-Enhance travel and tourism.
-Tasks & Deliverables

-Task Description Budget & Completion Dat te 1 Administration Administrative Deliverables \$ 30,000 1.1 Consultant Procurement Consultant final contract 4/30/2023 1.2 Project Kick Off Meeting Meeting notes 6/30/2023 1.3 Quartery Reporting and Invoicing Quarterly reports and invoices 2/28/2025 2 Planning Planning Deliverables \$ 119,000 2.1 Establish Statewide Freight Vision Context Summary of statewide plans, needs analysis 5/31/2023 2.2 Conduct Performance Assessment Existing conditions analysis. transportation systems and travel characteristics analysis, existing services analysis, Caltrans priorities analysis 10/31/2023 2.3 Publish and Implement Final Report Draft and final reports 2/28/2025 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 174,000 3.1 Identify Potential Projects and Strategies Memo summarizing potential freight projects and strategies, evaluation matrix of projects and strategies 11/30/2024 4 Coordination Coordination Deliverables \$ 32,000 4.1 Mobilize Central Coast Freight Working Group Agendas, meeting materials, notes 2/28/2025 4.2 Board Review and Approval Board agenda, presentation materials 2/28/2025 5 Public Participation Public Participation Deliverables \$ 20,000 5.1 Conduct Public Outreach Public outreach materials and activities such as comment cards, comment matrix, agendas, etc. 11/30/2023
+Tasks & Deliverables Task Description Deliverables Budget 8 k Completion Date 1 Administration Administrative Deliverables \$ 30,000 1.1 Consultant Procurement Consultant final contract 4/30/2023 1.2 Project Kick Off Meeting Meeting notes 6/30/2023 1.3 Quartery Reporting and Invoicing Quarterly reports and invoices 2/28/2025 2 Planning Planning Deliverables \$ 119,000 2.1 Establish Statewide Freight Vision Context Summary of statewide plans, needs analysis 5/31/2023 2.2 Conduct Performance Assessment Existing conditions analysis. transportation systems and travel characteristics analysis, existing services analysis, Caltrans priorities analysis 10/31/2023 2.3 Publish and Implement Final Report Draft and final reports 2/28/2025 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 174,000 3.1 Identify Potential Projects and Strategies Memo summarizing potential freight projects and strategies, evaluation matrix of projects and strategies 11/30/2024 4 Coordination Coordination Deliverables \$ 32,000 4.1 Mobilize Central Coast Freight Working Group Agendas, meeting materials, notes 2/28/2025 4.2 Board Review and Approval Board agenda, presentation materials 2/28/2025 5 Public Participation Public Participation Deliverables \$ 20,000 5.1 Conduct Public Outreach Public outreach materials and activities such as comment cards, comment matrix, agendas, etc. 11/30/2023